maflcko/b-c-gui-translations-review/reviews/mt.md

 </translation>

 YES
-There is a whitespace format issue: there should be a space after the colon to match the source formatting.
+There is a missing space after the colon in the Maltese translation.
+It should match the format of the English source.

 Correct translation:
 Indirizz: %1